-Whether you’re going for a quiet stroll along Punggol Waterway or enjoying a bustling night out at Clarke Quay, visit these stops along the North-East MRT (Mass Rapid Transit) line and explore various locations along the way at your own pace and convenience.
+Whether you’re having a stroll along the scenic Punggol Waterway or enjoying a night out discovering diverse dining options at Clarke Quay, these stops along the North-East MRT (Mass Rapid Transit) line are bound to bring you amazing experiences.

 Adventurous ones can also head to Coney Island (you can take a 15-minute walk over from Punggol Point Park) where you can take on rugged cycling trails or spend a peaceful afternoon bird-watching.

 Step out of Serangoon MRT station and you’ll find yourself in NEX, the king of heartland megamalls.
 Indulge in some one-stop shopping here (the mall is home to brands such as H&M, Sephora and Isetan department store) or take a short walk to Jalan Riang.
 You’ll need to do a bit of navigating amidst residential estates to get there, but it’s worth the effort.
-Treat yourself to a chocolate marshmallow pie or sticky date pudding from Wimbly Lu Chocolates and a hearty meal at bistro-bar Rokeby — both eateries are favourites of residents in the area.
+Treat yourself to a chocolate marshmallow pie or sticky date pudding from Wimbly Lu Chocolates—a favourite among residents in the area.

 Just a short bus ride away is Serangoon Gardens, a residential and lifestyle enclave.
-The highlight of the neighbourhood has to be Chomp Chomp, a hawker centre that’s been serving up excellent local fare since 1972 — be sure to join the queue for some delicious satay (grilled skewered meats).
-Wash all that nosh down with a pint or two from Thirsty Craft Beer Shop, a homely store that stocks over 300 craft beers and ciders.
-Then, work off those calories at SkyHigh Trampoline Park, or sing your lungs out with a karaoke session at K-Garden Family KTV.
+The highlight of the neighbourhood has to be Chomp Chomp, a hawker centre that’s been serving up excellent local fare since 1972—be sure to join the queue for some delicious satay (grilled skewered meats).
+Wash all that nosh down with a pint or two from Thirsty Craft Beer Shop, a cosy store that stocks over 300 craft beers and ciders.

-Looking for a dose of adventure?
-Strap yourself onto the G-MAX reverse bungy or GX-5 extreme swing thrill rides, where you’ll be hurtled skyward at up to 100 kilometres per hour or swung in the direction of the river.
-If the thought alone makes you squeamish, enjoy a more peaceful viewing experience on board the Singapore River Cruise, a historic bumboat that cruises the length of the river.
+Looking for a dose of adrenaline?
+Strap yourself onto the Slingshot, a thrilling ride that’ll have you hurtling at speeds of over 160 kilometres per hour.
+If the thought alone makes you squeamish, enjoy a more peaceful experience on board the Singapore River Cruise, a historic bumboat ride that travels the length of the river.

 Book a stay in the heart of one of Singapore’s most colourful districts at Swissotel Merchant Court or Park Hotel.
-If you’re traveling on a budget, try 5footway.inn Project Boat Quay, an affordable and charming hostel just down the river.
+If you’re traveling on a budget, try 5footway.inn Project Boat Quay, a charming hostel just down the river.

 Then, take a breather on a leisurely stroll down Sentosa Boardwalk.
-The boardwalk begins at VivoCity’s waterfront promenade, and leads to Sentosa Island where more fun awaits.
-Besides being a great vantage point for scenic views of the harbour, the boardwalk also hosts a bazaar on the weekends.
+The boardwalk begins at VivoCity’s waterfront promenade—giving a scenic view of the harbour—and leads to Sentosa Island where more fun awaits.